Why Having Equipment Helps

 Alternate between "tool" days and "bare mat" days to maintain body awareness.

-As exercises get easier, increase resistance (thicker band, heavier weight) or add repititions.
+As exercises get easier, increase resistance (thicker band, heavier weight) or add repetitions.

 Mindful Movement at Home for Controlled Progression